Originally published June 16, 2022. Updates to this blog:

 - July 15, 2022- information added regarding a raccoon that tested positive for HPAI

-In January of 2023, the Washington Department of Fish and Wildlife (WDFW) confirmed that a bobcat from northeast Washington tested positive for the highly pathogenic avian influenza (HPAI) virus H5N1 188.8.131.52 strain.
-This marks the fourth mammal in Washington State to test positive for HPAI since July of 2022.
+Other mammals have also contracted HPAI.
+In January of 2023, a bobcat from northeast Washington tested positive; the fourth mammal in Washington to test positive to do so since July of 2022.
 Three raccoons (one on Camano Island, one in Spokane County and one in the Tri Cities area) tested positive in 2022.

 While this may seem alarming to some, it is not surprising that the virus is showing up in mammals.
 It has done so in other states as well and was not unexpected in Washington.
 At this time, WDW veterinarians are not worried about the impact from avian influenza to mammal populations.
 With just four mammals that have tested positive since July, it does not appear to be spreading from birds to other species quickly.